 - AM receivers can be confused and accidentally trigger as the receiver assumes the signal is correct.

-- The AM signal is usually pulsed using an on/off transmission, however when in the off state is where interference with other AM signals can occur causing the receiver to miss the total signal.
+- The AM signal is usually pulsed using an on/off the transmission, however, when in the off state is where interference with other AM signals can occur causing the receiver to miss the total signal.

 - Pets are able to run through an AM signal and then most AM systems continue to shock your pet over and over once outside the boundary.